-Exams 1 & 2 200 pts
+Mid Exam 100 pts

 Final Exam 150 pts

-Homework 40 pts
+Homework 30 pts

-Presentation 40 pts
+Presentation 10 pts

+Group discussion 10 pts

-Total 430 pts
+Total 300 pts

-Please expect a midterm exam after lecture 4 (week 4) and lecture 8 (Week 8).
-Each midterm exam will last one and a half hour covering all content after the previous exam.
-The final exam is 2.5 hours long and will cover content thought out the course, with emphasis on the content after the second midterm.
+Please expect a midterm exam after lecture 5 (week 7).
+Midterm exam will last two hours covering all content after the previous exam.
+The final exam is 2.5 hours long and will cover content thought out the course, with emphasis on the content after the midterm.
 Exam guide will be offered at least one week before each exam.

-Studio assignment and homework will be given weekly to help you practice and check your mastery of class content.
-Remember that altogether they take 17% of the total grade.
+Homeworks will be given weekly to help you practice and check your mastery of class content.
+Remember that altogether they take 10% of the total grade.
 Failure in those can cost you more than a letter grade (A to B, B to C, etc.)!